mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 16 December 2025

-- The average temperature today is 8.01˚C,
+- The average temperature today is 5.61˚C,
-- With highs of 8.88˚C and lows of 7.6˚C,
+- With highs of 7.75˚C and lows of 4.82˚C,
-- It may feel like 5.77˚C with few clouds
+- It may feel like 5.61˚C with fog
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 0.51m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 88%
+- The pressure is 1014hPa and humidity is 92%
 - The sun will rise at 08:10 and set at 15:57

 <!-- weather_marker ends -->